 Therefore it was resolved that the necessary orders should be issued by the Executive Council.
 But while the orders were being discussed and published before an Assembly of the people, Owen held an election and returned the names of those who were chosen as representatives.
 No notice, however, was taken of this, and the orders were duly published.
 The dissentients then protested against the legality of this procedure, but without immediate result.

 In 1670, the streets of Charles Town settlement covered only nine acres and was surrounded by water on three sides.
-Charles Town at this time was in Craven County, one of the original three counties established by the Lords Proprietors in 1664.
+Charles Town at this time was in Craven County, one of the original three counties established in the entire province of Carolina by the Lords Proprietors in 1664.

 The community's name of Charles Town honored the king, but was changed to Charleston at the end of the Revolutionary War.
 By the late 1680s, the colony was beginning to enjoy prosperity, especially in the coastal areas.
 Its economic base depended initially on the fur trade, which fostered generally good relations between the Carolinian settlers and the local Indian tribes.

 St. Michaels' Church - Charleston, South Carolina - Built During the Royal Period

 1719 - South Carolina becomes a Royal Colony thanks to a popular uprising of the people.